 > In Case You Missed It: 7 Tips to Help Prevent Nurse Burnout & Compassion Fatigue from CareerStaff

 While there may be no silver-bullet solution to the challenge of burnout and exhaustion, there are ways to alleviate it.
-And this is where a leader’s specific style can have a tremendous impact — by tackling not only the immediate problem of how to increase employee retention in healthcare, but also addressing the deeper structural and cultural issues driving burnout in the first place.
+This is where a healthcare leader’s specific style can have a tremendous impact — by tackling not only the immediate problem of how to increase employee retention in healthcare, but also addressing the deeper structural and cultural issues driving burnout in the first place.

 How to Increase Employee Retention in Healthcare by Updating Your Leadership Style